 About the game

-To begin the game, we build the game board with hexagonal terrain tiles.
-Catan is now born - a beautiful island with mountains, pastures, hills, fields, and forests, surrounded by the sea.
+To begin the game, we build the game board using hexagonal terrain tiles.
+Catan is born - a beautiful island with mountains, pastures, hills, fields, and forests, surrounded by the sea.

-We each place two small houses on spaces where three of these terrain hexes meet, as our starting settlements.
+Each of us places two small houses on spaces where three terrain hexes meet.
+They are our starting settlements.

 And so it begins.
 I roll two dice.
 An “11”!
 Each terrain hex is marked with a die roll number.
 Each player who owns a settlement adjacent to a terrain hex marked with the number rolled receives a resource produced by this hex.
 Hills produce brick, forests produce lumber, mountains produce ore, fields produce grain, and pastures produce wool.